chemprop/chemprop/docs/source/installation.rst

     # conda install chemprop

 .. note::
     `cuik-molmaker`_ is a package that accelerates featurization of molecules using RDKit, and thereby accelerates training and inference.
-It can be installed via ``conda`` with ``conda install conda-forge::cuik_molmaker>=0.2``. ``cuik-molmaker`` is automatically installed with :ref:`install-via-docker`.
-If installing with ``pip``, use the optional dependency ``cuik_molmaker`` and the ``--extra-index-url https://pypi.nvidia.com/rdkit-latest/`` flag,  i.e., ``pip install chemprop[cuik_molmaker] --extra-index-url https://pypi.nvidia.com/rdkit-latest/``.
-Additional RDKit versions are also supported, i.e., ``pip install chemprop[cuik_molmaker] --extra-index-url https://pypi.nvidia.com/rdkit-2025.09.1/``.
-As of February 1, 2026 supported RDKit versions include 2025.03.5, 2025.3.6, and 2025.09.1.
-Support for additional versions may be checked by navigating to ``https://pypi.nvidia.com/`` and searching for the RDKit version number.
+It is a required dependency of Chemprop and is installed automatically with every installation option above: ``conda`` installs ``cuik_molmaker>0.2`` from conda-forge, and ``pip`` installs the ``cuik_molmaker_pin`` package from PyPI. ``cuik_molmaker_pin`` publishes a build for each supported RDKit release, so ``pip`` automatically selects the build matching your RDKit version with no additional index URL required.

 .. _`cuik-molmaker`: https://github.com/NVIDIA-Digital-Bio/cuik-molmaker